 SLC aims to be a long-term Port Washington partner, with plans in place to foster community growth in a viable way.
 In addition to the new waterfront, proposed local benefits include:

 - Public access to a new educational viewing pier that will pay homage to some of the site’s history, speak to local marine and bird life, and be used for a variety of family-friendly events that are open to residents of the building and the public alike, like movie night

 - A sewer main and pump to accommodate the proposed restaurant at North Hempstead Beach Park

 - A shuttle running to and from the Port Washington LIRR station as well as downtown Port Washington, so as not to increase parking congestion and to bring more business to the downtown area

 - A significant increase in tax revenue to the school district and to the town

 SLC is committed to environmental stewardship, preserving natural resources and fostering a culture of sustainability within the local community.
 The 145 West Shore Road project will include a full-scale cleanup of the property’s Hempstead Bay waterfront.
 When finished, the public will be allowed to access this portion of the shoreline for the first time in over 50 years.

-Formerly a sand distribution facility, 145 West Shore Road has since fallen into blighted disrepair.
+Formerly a sand distribution facility, 145 West Shore Road has since fallen into disrepair.
 The bay is littered with a dilapidated World War I-era pier, multiple sunken vessels, old boats and abandoned cars and tires.
-SLC plans to invest between $5-$12 million in revitalizing the waterfront, a project that includes replacing the sea wall, removing debris and disposing of contaminated soil.
+SLC plans to invest up to $15 million in revitalizing the waterfront, a project that includes replacing the sea wall, removing debris and disposing of contaminated soil.